19 Absolute Best Things to Do in Florence, Italy (+Map of Top Places)

 However, the interior of the Baptistery is equally spectacular, with some beautiful mosaics lining the ceiling of this octagonal building.
 So if it’s not too busy, be sure to check it out!
 The good thing is that most people only spend a few minutes inside, so even if there’s a queue, it moves very fast.

-Good to know: The ticket to the Baptistery of St. John is usually included with the tickets for the Dome climb and/ or Giotto’s Tower.
+Good to know: The entry to the Baptistery of St. John is usually included with the tickets for the Dome climb and/ or Giotto’s Tower.
 Most tickets also include admission to Museo dell’Opera del Duomo, which contains many of the original works of art created for the Duomo, and also the Crypt of Santa Reparata, where you can see archeological remains under the cathedral.

 You can easily spend half a day at the Duomo complex if you want to visit all these places.
 But if your time is limited, my personal top-3 would be the Dome climb, Giotto’s Tower, and the Baptistery.
 If it’s not busy, the Crypt of Santa Reparata can be visited in 10-15 minutes, so I’d consider that too.